-$\eta$ = fan efficiency (95%), and Cos $\varphi$ = power factor (0.85).
+Where: $N_L$ = electric potential, volt, being equal to 220 volt $I_L$ = electric current, ampere, $\eta = fan \ efficiency \ (95\%)$ , and $Cos \ \varphi = power \ factor \ (0.85)$ .

-4. Analytical methods:
+4. Preparation of the samples:

-After drying at various drying temperatures, three replicated samples of 100g for dried mandarin and orange peels were grounded by using a laboratory hammer milling machine with screening sieve containing pores 1mm in size to obtain powder before analysis.
-The prepared CP powder was sealed in polyethylene bags to prevent moisture absorption and stored at 5±1°C for further studies.
+After drying at various drying temperatures, three replicated samples of 100g for dried mandarin and orange peels were grounded by using a kitchen blender to obtain powder before analysis.
+The prepared CP powder was sealed in polyethylene bags to prevent moisture absorption and stored at $5\pm1^{\circ}$ C for further studies.

-a.
-Gross chemical composition:
+5. Gross chemical composition:

-Moisture content, crude protein (N $\times$ 6.25), ash content, crude fibers content and ether extract of fresh and dried CP samples at various drying air temperatures were determined according to the methods of A.O.A.C., (2005).
-Total carbohydrates were calculated by difference.
+Moisture content, crude protein (N x 6.25), ash content, crude fibers content and ether extract of fresh and dried CP samples at various drying air temperatures were determined according to the methods of A.O.A.C., (2005).

-b.
-Vitamin C, carotenoids and essential oils extraction and determination:
+6. Vitamin C, carotenoids and essential oils extraction and determination:

-Samples of fresh CP were taken for vitamin C, carotenoids and essential oils determination before the beginning of drying as a control sample to compare with the samples dried to 9.8 and 5.2% for orange peels and for mandarin peels, the moisture levels of 10.2 and 5.6%,w.b., at 60-70°C drying air temperatures.
+Samples of fresh CP were taken for vitamin C, carotenoids and essential oil determination before the beginning of drying as a control sample to compare with the samples dried to 9.8 and 5.2% for orange peels and for mandarin peels, the moisture levels of 10.2 and 5.6%, w.b., at 60-70°C drying air temperatures.
 The extraction of vitamin C (Ascorbic acid) from the CP was carried out as the method described by Javed et al., (2010).
-The essential oils of fresh and dried CP were extracted using water distillation method and calculated in g of oil/100g of samples according to the procedure described in A.O.A.C., (2005).
+All materials needed were of analytical grade and purchased from chemical suppliers.
+Also, the essential oils of fresh and dried CP were extracted using water distillation method and calculated in g of oil/100g of samples according to the procedure described in A.O.A.C., (2005).
 Losses of essential oils were calculated based on the difference in essential oils content of fresh and dried samples.
 Carotenoids were extracted from fresh and dried CP by acetone according to the procedure of Megahed (1985).
-The carotenoids extracted from fresh and dried CP were determined using spectrophotometer at 450nm according to the method described by Heinonen (1990).
 The following equation was used for calculation:

-$X=(E{y}/E{1Cm}).....(3)$ Where: X = g of carotene, y = ml of solution, E = Absorbance at 450 and
+$X = (E{v}/E{1Cm})$ .....(3)

-$E{1cm}$ = Specific extinction coefficient (2500).
+Where: X = g of carotene, y = ml of solution, E = Absorbance at 450 nm and $E{1cm} = Specific extraction coefficient (2500).$

-5. Preparation of cakes from blendes with dried CP:
+7. Preparation of cakes from blendes with dried CP: